aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/2-service-connect-default-config/index.en.md

 ```

 ::::expand{header="Check Output" defaultExpanded=true}

 ```
-Requsting to Pod(app2-v1-56f7c48bbf-nl6gg): Hello from app2-v1
+Requesting to Pod(app2-v1-56f7c48bbf-nl6gg): Hello from app2-v1
-Requsting to Pod(app1-v1-7ccbcc48b6-jv499): Hello from app1-v1
+Requesting to Pod(app1-v1-7ccbcc48b6-jv499): Hello from app1-v1
 ```

 ::::

 ::alert[We successfully connect from app1 to app2 and from app2 to app1 going through VPC lattice.
 As this simple use case does not brings lot of value, let's see how we can improve our usage of VPC lattice in next modules]{header="Congratulations."}